 Covering the whole of mainland Shetland and surrounding 15 inhabited islands, some which are more accessible than others, Goudies cope with logistic and weather related challenges regularly.
 From force 10 gales causing ferry and plane cancellations to cemeteries with no road access, funeral arranging is rarely straightforward.

 Goudies was established in 1896 formerly known as Duncan & Bolts, based in the Old Gilbert Bain Hospital, which was Lerwick’s main hospital until 1962 when the new hospital was built.

-Anne is assisted by her son Jamie and five staff.
+Anne is assisted by her son Jamie and six staff.

 The largest island, known as "Mainland", has an area of 373 square miles, making it the third-largest Scottish island and the fifth-largest of the British Isles.
 There are an additional 15 inhabited islands.
 The archipelago has an oceanic climate, a complex geology, a rugged coastline and many low, rolling hills.

 Humans have lived in Shetland since the Mesolithic period.
 The early historic period was dominated by Scandinavian influences, especially from Norway.
 The islands became part of Scotland in the 15th century.
 When Scotland became part of the Kingdom of Great Britain in 1707, trade with northern Europe decreased.
 Fishing continues to be an important aspect of the economy up to the present day.
 The discovery of North Sea oil in the 1970s significantly boosted Shetland's economy, employment and public sector revenues.